-The average fuel consumption display can be set to "AVE. km/L" or "AVE .
+This display shows the average fuel consumption since it was last reset.
+The average fuel consumption display can be set to either "AVE.km/L" or "AVE .
 L/100 km", or "AVE .
 MPG" when using miles.
+To switch the fuel consumption measurement units, push the "SELECT" button until the measurement units change.

-- "AVE. km/L": The average distance that can be traveled on 1.0 L of fuel is shown. - "AVE.
-L/100 km": The average amount of fuel necessary to travel 100 km is shown. - "AVE.
-MPG": The average distance that can be traveled on 1.0 Imp.gal of fuel is shown.
+- "AVE. km/L": the average distance that can be traveled on 1.0 L of fuel. - "AVE.
+L/100 km": the average amount of fuel necessary to travel 100 km. - "AVE.
+MPG": the average distance that can be traveled on 1.0 Imp.gal of fuel.

-- To reset the average fuel consumption display, set it as the display item, and then push the "RESET" button for one second. - After resetting the average fuel consumption display, " ." is shown until the vehicle has traveled 1 km (0.6 mi).
+- To reset the display, push the "RESET" button until it resets. - After resetting, " ." is shown until the vehicle has traveled some distance.